 Nestled deep in the woods between two lakes, Interlochen College of Creative Arts' five-day Writers Retreat is a true writer's dream.
 Spend your days writing new material, attending presentations by award-winning faculty, and enjoying lakeside lunches and evening readings while making friends and connections in the literary world.

 Select your concentration from four unique courses, each grounded in different craft concepts with an emphasis on generating new work—appealing to both advanced and beginning writers alike.
-Courses include Flipping the Desk; Mixing (& Mashing) It Up: Writing Across Genres; The Devil is in the Details: People, Places, Situations, & Things; and What Ifs & Other Wonderings.
-Please see course descriptions in the drop-downs below.
+Courses descriptions will be posted in December.

 Generate new material across an array of genres, or apply new knowledge to your existing drafts as you gain skills in the classroom and write independently during “off” hours.
 Attend provocative presentations by faculty, as well as readings by faculty and participants.
 Enjoy the beauty and inspiration of the Interlochen campus while making connections in the literary world that will last for years to come.

 2023 Writers Retreat Faculty: (See workshop descriptions below)

 - John Mauk: Story and Subtext: Writing for Wonder